d-uzlov/k8s-homelab/video/ome/readme.md

 # Using WebSocket with untrusted TLS termination

-Websocket connection doesn't have a promt for untrusted certificate.
+WebSocket connection doesn't have a prompt for untrusted certificate.
 If you are using a staging certificate, the connection will fail because of untrusted certificate.

 A workaround is to open the page from the WSS address as an HTTP page and accept the certificate.